awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/README.md

 ## Introduction

-This hands-on lab will guide you through the steps to improve reliability of a service by decoupling service dependencies, using health checks, and applying fail-open and fail-closed behaviors.
+This hands-on lab will guide you through the steps to improve reliability of a service by decoupling service dependencies, using health checks, and demonstrating when to use fail-open and fail-closed behaviors.

 The skills you learn will help you build resilient workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)

 ## Amazon Builders' Library

-This lab illustrates best practices as described in the Amazon Builders' Library article: [Implementing health checks](https://aws.amazon.com/builders-library/implementing-health-checks/)
+This lab additionally illustrates best practices as described in the Amazon Builders' Library article: [Implementing health checks](https://aws.amazon.com/builders-library/implementing-health-checks/)

 ## Goals